OutlawOnGithub/Wattsy-Public/README.md

 # Wattsy
-Public version of the Discord bot Wattsy using the ALS API to deliver player stats on Discord servers
+Discord bot using the Apex Legends API to deliver player stats